namberino/nimble/doc/oop.md

 }
 ```

-Get expressions are used for accessing fields within an class's instance.
+Get expressions are used for accessing fields within a class's instance.

 ```cpp
 std::any Interpreter::visitGetExpr(std::shared_ptr<GetExpr> expr)